AndrewLuyt/week4-project/harmful_weather.md

 Fixing `tstm wind` alone will correct over 80% of the records, and then we see rapidly diminishing returns.

-Since evtype errors represent about 30% of all data, correcting these errors to about 98.4% accuracy (the top 32 errors) will result in an overall `evtype` accuracy of about `(1 - 0.3 * (1 - .984)) * 100 ~= `
+Since evtype errors represent about 30% of all records, correcting these errors to about 98.4% accuracy (the top 32 errors) will result in an overall `evtype` accuracy of about `(1 - 0.3 * (1 - .984)) * 100 ~= `
 99.5% for the entire dataset.
-Improving further would represent vastly dimished returns, so we'll consider this an acceptable improvement from about 70% correct.
+Improving further would represent vastly dimished returns, so we'll consider this an acceptable improvement over the original data at about 70% correct.

 ### Fixing the selected `evtypes`